Scoil Naomh Áine, Rathgarogue, New Ross, Co. Wexford

 Department of Education and Science maximum class average directives

-In November parents of current pupils will be informed by letter from the Principal, by text and through the school Newsletter that Scoil Naomh Áine is compiling a list of possible enrolments for the next academic year.
-Notification will also be published in the Community Notes section of the local newspapers.
+In November parents of current pupils will be informed by letter from the Principal and by text that Scoil Naomh Áine is compiling a list of possible enrolments for the next academic year.
+Notification will also be published in the Community Notes section of the local newspaper.
 Parents may need to contact the school to request an Application for Enrolment Form.

-In January, parents will be invited to attend an Open Night in Scoil Noamh Aine which will be advertised locally.
+In January, parents will be invited to attend an Open Night in Scoil Naomh Áine which will be advertised locally.

-An Application for a place in Junior Infants should normally be made during the month of January, seven months in advance of anticipated commencement.
+An Application for a place in Junior Infants should normally be made during the period from November to January, seven months minimum in advance of anticipated commencement.

 Applications for places in all classes except junior infants may be made at any time, but are subject to the existing numbers and circumstances of these classes.